sans-ui-org/sans-ui/src/routes/(section)/components/spinner/+page.md

 ## Size

-Spinners has `size` prop to defines the size of spinner.
+The `size` prop sets the size of the spinner.

 <div class="flex flex-row items-center gap-16 flex-wrap">
 	<Spinner size="sm" />